 Only 30% of SSD applications are approved initially, the rest are denied.
 That means many people who are on disability today were denied on their first application and had to go through a process to appeal.
-Having an experienced Social Security Disability attorney at the Lake of the Ozarks who knows the process can increase your chances of a successful outcome.
+Having an experienced Social Security Disability attorney in Camdenton and Lebanon, MO, who knows the process can increase your chances of a successful outcome.
 If you or someone you love is dealing with a disability that prevents them from working and would like to know more about what to do (and not to do) during the SSD application process, keep reading this blog!

 THINGS TO DO:

 Get Professional Help.
 Applying for SSD is complicated, and mistakes or omissions can cost you time or even prevent your application from being approved.
 Plus, if your application is initially denied as most are, having guidance from an experience SSD attorney through the appeals process is a huge asset when it comes to being able to clearly prove that you meet the qualifications for SSD and you are not able to work.
 The attorneys at Deputy and Mizell are experienced Social Security Disability lawyers at the Lake of the Ozarks and they are able to guide you through the entire process.